G e n e a l o

 in Gildeshaus, a small German town just across

-the Dutch border today but in those days part of the French empire The main occupation of the Roskott-men
+the Dutch border today but in those days part of the French empire The

-we only know because he is mentioned in the Gildeshaus
+know because he is mentioned in the Gildeshaus

 marriage register related to the marriage of this his daughter Henriette